vert-x3/vertx-web-site/src/site/blog/posts/centralized-logging-using-elk.md

 * Lastly, although Filebeat can forward logs directly to Elasticsearch, using Logstash as an intermediary offers the possibility to collect logs from diverse sources (e.g., system metrics).

 ## Demo
-This post is accompanied by a demo based on the Vert.x Microservices [workshop](http://vertx-lab.dynamis-technologies.com/).
+This post is accompanied by a demo based on the Vert.x Microservices [workshop](http://vertx-lab.dynamis-technologies.com/), where each of them is shipped in a Docker container simulating a distributed system composed of independent addressable nodes.
 Also, the ELK stack is provisioned using a preconfigured Docker image by [Sébastien Pujadas](https://github.com/spujadas).

 Following the guidelines in this post, this demo configures each of the Microservices of the workshop, sets up a Filebeat process on each of them to ship the logs to a central container hosting the ELK stack.